Skip to content

 What All Four Providers Have in Common

-• SMTP and API-based sending options
+• SMTP and API sending options

-• Support for custom domains and DKIM/SPF
+• Custom domains with DKIM/SPF

-• Analytics, logging, and dashboards
+• Analytics, logs, and dashboards

-• Developer documentation and SDKs
+• Docs and SDKs for developers

 Why Teams Choose MailChannels